TimeChimp

 Phase 1: Product Design & Systems

-First priority was building the Design System—not just UI components like buttons and typography, but a complete Brand System.
+First priority was building the Design System — not just UI components like buttons and typography, but a complete Brand System.
 Tone of voice, animation principles, photography guidelines.
 The framework that makes a product feel intentional instead of patched together.

 Phase 2: Defining the brand

-The Shutdown: We launched a monthly event celebrating team wins - personal and professional.
+The Shutdown: We launched a monthly event celebrating team wins — personal and professional.
 It gave people connection during remote work when isolation was hitting hard.
+More importantly, it started shifting the internal culture from transactional to human.

 Phase 3: Marketing infrastructure